 An LED screen is made up of many tiny light emitting diodes.
-Each LED is red, green or
+Each LED is red, green or blue.
+By varying the electric current to each diode, its brightness is controlled which results in millions of different colours.

-LED screens are used in large outdoor advertising displays and large scoreboards at
+LED screens are used in large outdoor advertising displays and large scoreboards at sporting events.